In-Place Initializable Arrays: In-Place Initializable Arrays for a Simple Setting

+We propose an algorithm which implements an initializable array $\Zd$ for $\celbit \geq \logN$ and $\celbit \in O(w)$.
+The algorithm uses one normal array $\Ad$ of $\N \celbit$ bits and two variables, an initial value $\initv$ of $\celbit$ bits and a stack pointer $\numw$ of $\celbit$ bits; it thus requires $2\celbit$ extra bits.
+Section~\ref{sec:opt} then shows that the algorithm can be modified to run in optimal time and space for a more general setting.
+In the rest, we only consider the case $\N$ is even since, if $\N$ is odd, we just treat $\Zd[\N-1]=\Ad[\N-1]$.

-The main concept underlying our algorithm is almost the same as that of the folklore algorithm.
-Our algorithm also uses $\V$, $\F$, and $\T$, but embeds them into $\A$ sparsely.
-This idea intuitively seems impossible because all $3\N$ elements of $\V$, $\F$, and $\T$ are required in the worst case in the folklore algorithm, and thus $\A$ of length $\N$ cannot store all of them.
-To avoid this problem, we split $\A$ into two areas and reduce the number of chains by adopting two mechanisms: (1) in one area, if a value is chained then it must be written after the last initialization, (2) in another area, if a value is chained then it must not be written after the last initialization, we say \textit{unwritten} for that situation.
-Our strategy comes from the important observation that if we manage the written value with a chain (like the folklore algorithm), we need only a few chains at the beginning after an initialization, but this increases gradually and eventually reaches to $\N$.
-On the other hand, if we manage the unwritten value with a chain, we need a few chains at the ending after an initialization and we need roughly $\N$ chains at the beginning.
+The underlying concept of our algorithm is nearly identical to that of the folklore algorithm.
+Our algorithm also uses $\V$, $\F$, and $\T$, but sparsely embeds them into $\A$.
+This idea intuitively seems impossible because all $3\N$ elements of $\V$, $\F$, and $\T$ are required in the worst case in the folklore algorithm, and the space of $\A$ is not sufficient to store all of them.
+Hence, we reduce the number of chains to solve this issue.
+Firstly, we split $\A$ into $\N/2$ blocks of block size $2$ and create chains between two blocks instead of two elements.
+Secondly, we also split $\A$ into two areas $\A[0 \ldots 2\numw-1]$ and $\A[2\numw\ldots \N-1]$, and manage written and unwritten blocks in a different manner.
+In the first area, a block is chained if and only if the elements of the block has not been written from the last initialization.
+In the second area, a block is chained if and only if the elements of the block has been written from the last initialization.
+These two areas are called \textit{unwritten chained area} (\UCA) and \textit{written chained area} (\WCA), respectively.